About GE Healthcare

 GE Healthcare focuses on early, pre-symptomatic disease detection and prevention—as against late diagnosis—thus helping clinicians access more information and intervene sooner with targeted treatment.

 Crowdsource innovative digital solutions for affordable healthcare technology

 Crowdsourcing hackathon as a solution

 GE Healthcare partnered with HackerEarth with the clear vision of collaborating with the developer community to develop affordable, digital healthcare solutions.

-The 3 themes for this hackathon were based on specific problems that are faced in the Indian rural healthcare sector.
+The three themes for this hackathon were based on specific problems the Indian rural healthcare sector faces

 Hackathon goal 1

 - Develop a comprehensive Video Content Analytics (VCA) system to be integrated with a tele-ICU